bndl/bndl/docs/usage/compute/datasets.rst

 Caching
 -------
-Datasets can be cached by calling :meth:`Dataset.cache <bndl.compute.dataset.Dataset.cache>`.
+Datasets can be cached by calling :meth:`Dataset.cache <dataset.Dataset.cache>`.
 They can be cached in memory or on disk using various serializations ('json', 'marshal', 'pickle', 'msgpack', 'text' and 'binary') as well as unserialized in memory.

+cache
+cached
+uncache